wajeeh-h/Spotify-Ad-Muter/README.md

 # Spotify-Ad-Muter
-An AutoHotkey script that mutes Spotify when an ad begins playing.
-- Give your ears a break
+An AutoHotkey script that mutes Spotify when an ad begins playing; give your ears a break.

 # Requirements
 - [AutoHotkey](https://www.autohotkey.com/)